fabaff/alpine-ansible/README.md

 playbooks, especially for Alpine Linux, as well as modules that are not a part of Ansible's core distribution.

-This is designed to be a resource to folks learning configuraing Alpine Linux with Ansible, as well as a way to share useful resources of all kinds.
+This is designed to be a resource to folks learning configuring Alpine Linux with Ansible, as well as a way to share useful resources of all kinds.

 If you have just found Ansible or Alpine Linux, you should start here: